theozsnowman/finance-plugin-oscommerce/README.md

 <!--eof Finance payment module js-->
 ```

-   c) You need to open the product_info.php in the root directory of the oscommerce folder and add the below code at the bottom of the file.
+   c) Open product_info.php in the root directory add the below code at the bottom of the file.

 ```
 <!--bof Finance payment module js-->